zarf-dev/proposals/0051-v1beta1-schema/README.md

 ### ZarfComponentConfig

 The v1beta1 APIVersion will introduce a new `Kind` alongside ZarfPackageConfig called ZarfComponentConfig.
 ZarfComponentConfig files will allow declaring a component to be imported from other packages.
 It will have its own schema, and this schema will be verified on create and publish.
-ZarfComponentConfigs will be importable only from v1beta1 packages.
+ZarfComponentConfigs will be importable only by v1beta1 packages.
 Components from other ZarfPackageConfigs will not be importable in v1beta1 packages.

 A ZarfComponentConfig must define exactly one of `component` or `variants`.
 The `component` field is a single object representing a component that is always importable.
-The `variants` field is a list of components where each entry must specify the `.only` key to define when that variant applies (e.g. flavors, OSs, or architectures).
+The `variants` field is a list of components where each entry must specify the `.only` key to define when that variant applies (e.g. flavors, OSes, or architectures).
 If the `.only` key has the same value for two variants, the user will receive an error.
 View the schema of this object in [design details](#zarf-component-config-schema).

 The component in a ZarfComponentConfig will be able to import another ZarfComponentConfig.
 Cyclical imports will error.
 ZarfComponentConfig files will not have a default filename such as zarf.yaml.
-This will encourage users to give their files descriptive names and help encourage a flatter directory structure as users will not default to having a new folder for each component.
+This will encourage users to give their files descriptive names and promote a flatter directory structure as users will not default to having a new folder for each component.
 ZarfComponentConfigs will be able to define their own values and valuesSchema.

-The `.import.path` field will not accept directories; users will give the filepath to the ZarfComponentConfig file they are importing.
+The `.import.path` field will not accept directories; users will give the file path to the ZarfComponentConfig file they are importing.

-The `zarf dev` commands that accept a directory containing a `zarf.yaml`, lint, inspect, and find-images, will accept component config files.
+The `zarf dev` commands that accept a directory containing a `zarf.yaml` (lint, inspect, and find-images) will accept component config files.
 For instance, `zarf dev inspect definition my-component-config.yaml`.

 #### Remote Components